jacobswartzentruber/old-jekyll-portfolio/README.md

 # Jacob Swartzentruber Blog and Portfolio

 A Jekyll generated blog where I can record my progress learning Ruby on Rails and web application development.
-Additionally, this blog contains a few pages showcasing the various projects I am working on.
+Additionally, this blog contains a few pages showcasing various projects I am working on.
 Whether you came here to learn about some of my projects or listen to my ramblings, I hope you find what you are looking for.
 If you have any questions or comments, please feel free to send me a message through GitHub or email me at jsswart@gmail.com.